mari-code-l/The-Snail-Farm/README.md

 ### **User Stories** ###

-- As a user, I want the landing page to help me understand the purpose of the project.
+- As a user, I want the landing page to help me understand what is the project all about.

-- As a user, I should be able to navigate to the relevant pages that will give me Information about the product.
+- As a user, I should be able to navigate to the relevant pages and social links that will give me complex Information about the product.

 - As a user, I want to be able to see the different locations of the farm through a map.